MagTun/Smartplug-esp8266-turn-automatically-DIY-PM-filter-with-lufdaten-sensor/README.md

 ## How to fix a bricked smart plug (by erasing it and reinstalling tasmota) or installing tasmota on a esp8266 plug

-● How to open the plug:
+■ How to open the plug:
 ○ best technique: https://www.youtube.com/watch?v=MjG07LQmJjQ
 ○ interesting comments: https://www.youtube.com/watch?v=mG4bAAHluMU

-● How to erase /reinstall tasmota
+■ How to erase /reinstall tasmota
-- solder the wires (cf the picture + https://codesandbolts.com/bsd29-smart-socket-esp8285)
+- solder the wires (cf the picture below from https://codesandbolts.com/bsd29-smart-socket-esp8285)
 - install esptool via python python -m pip install esptool
 - download tasmota.bin ota.tasmota.com/tasmota/release/
 - put esp8266 in programming mode (connect  gpio0 to ground, plug the usb-serial connector- wait 10sec, disconnect gpio to ground)